Table of Contents

 Research firm Strategy Analytics claims that driverless vehicles will eventually create $7 trillion worth of economic activity.

-Business Insider Intelligence forecasts there will be more than 24 billion IoT devices on Earth by 2020 – with a potential economic impact of $11.1 trillion a year.
+Business Insider Intelligence forecasts there will be more than 24 billion IoT devices on Earth by the end of 2020 – with a potential economic impact of $11.1 trillion a year.

 I can see Foxconn being a major player – if not the major player – in ALL of these explosive growth sectors.